kelmo974/kelmo974/README.md

 👋 Hi, I’m @kelmo974 - or Kellen IRL

- 👀 I’m interested in: Uncovering the mechanisms and greater trends that shape the world in various categories.
+ 👀 I’m interested in uncovering the mechanisms and greater trends that shape the world in various categories.
 For non-job-related EDA, I tend to gravitate toward subjects in the realms of sports (especially biking and soccer), social sciences, climate change, and gastronomy.
 I'm always open to being introduced to fresh and exciting themes to be explored employing analytical methods.